US Salernitana 1919: Serie A: 2021–2024

 Salernitana's first match in its return to the top flight was a 3–2 defeat against Bologna on 22 August 2021.
 After a poor start to the season, earning only one point from the first six matches, the club picked up its first Serie A victory against Genoa on matchday seven, winning 1–0 courtesy of a goal from Milan Đurić.
 In October, the Salernitana board fired Castori after a 2–1 loss to Spezia had left the club at the bottom of the table, with four points from their opening eight league games.
 Stefano Colantuono was named as his replacement, returning for a second spell as head coach having previously led Salernitana from December 2017 to December 2018.

 On 22 May 2022, Salernitana avoided relegation by finishing with the lowest points tally in Serie A history with just 31 points.
 Salernitana managed to pull off the great escape by securing 18 points from their last 15 matches.

-In the 2023/2024 Serie A season, Salernitana finished bottom of the table and were relegated back to Serie B.
+In the 2023/2024 Serie A season, Salernitana finished bottom of the table and were relegated back to Serie B. In the 2024-25 season, Salernitana finished 16th, and were sent to the relegation playoffs, losing to Sampdoria 3-0, relegating to Serie C.